FhenixProtocol/cofhe-docs/docs/devdocs/overview.md

 ## **What is FHE?**

-**Fully Homomorphic Encryption (FHE)** is a cryptographic technique that allows computations to be performed on encrypted data **without decrypting it**.
+**FHE** is a cryptographic technique that allows computations to be performed on encrypted data **without decrypting it**.
 Most cryptographic techniques secure data only until it needs to be used—FHE keeps it hidden even while processing, preventing leaks at every step.

 ### **How FHE Works**